AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

     centered: false
 - template: one-column
   block: one-column
-  section_title: What’s your plan if someone attending has tested positive for COVID-19?
+  section_title: What’s the plan if someone attending has tested positive for COVID-19?
   one:
   - template: title
     block: title
-    Title: What’s your plan if someone attending has tested positive for COVID-19?
+    Title: What’s the plan if someone attending has tested positive for COVID-19?
     Subtitle: ''
     color: ''
   - template: text
     block: text
     content: |-
-      We are communicating to partner organizations and renters that anyone who has tested positive with COVID-19 is not allowed to enter the venue until they have been released by their doctor and diagnosed as “recovered.”
+      We are communicating to partner organizations and renters that anyone who has tested positive with COVID-19 should not enter the venue until they have been released by their doctor and diagnosed as “recovered.”

       Anyone who is experiencing symptoms of illness is asked not to enter the Sports Complex.
     centered: false